command-line-interface-pages/site.github.io/content/about/index.md

 [themes][themes]
 or [tools][tools].

-Basically, to write themes you should know YAML and for writting pages Markdown.
+Basically, to write themes you should know YAML while for writting pages Markdown is required.
+If you wanna more then it's possible to develop project tools like render, parser and other stuff which are written mainly in Bash.

 ## Supported by :heart_eyes: